-A person in your employ who has their own user account in order to access your Artlogic Database or Artlogic website or PrivateViews app.
+A person in your company who has their own user account in order to access your Artlogic website (or Artlogic database or PrivateViews app).

-A website visitor is someone who accesses or views your website.
+A website visitor is someone who accesses to or views your website.

 A web browser is a software application that you use to access information on the World Wide Web, for example Google Chrome, Mozilla Firefox, and Safari (Apple).

 We do not support Internet Explorer with our products.
 Here's why.

 Your online presence, with a URL like https://artlogic.net/.